zygtech/doggyhearts/README.md

 # doggyhearts

-Just clone and run python script.
+Just clone and run Python script.
 Be sure to install PyGame.

 Python code is Android ready just follow instructions on https://github.com/startgridsrc/pgs4a to deploy it for mobiles.